efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ### Adding custom pin placement configuration

 As seen in the previous layout, the pins of the `pm32` macro are placed randomly.
-If this macro will be integrated in a larger macro or chip, the pin placement should be according to the top-level connectivity.
+If this macro will be integrated into a larger macro or chip, the pin placement should be according to the top-level connectivity.
 For example, if the clock pin will be derived from a clocking macro that will be placed on the east side of this macro, then the clock pin in the `pm32` should be placed on the